 3 practical tips from Fabien Olicard and Major Mouvement

 In their exchange, they explain that our attention isn't broken - it's just misdirected.
 And there are simple, effective solutions for reprogramming it.
-Here are three that I've tried out myself:
+Here are three that I have tested myself:

 1. Hold on for one more minute

-Feel yourself stalling on a task?
+Do you feel like you're letting go of a task?
 Resist 60 seconds.
-It's not much, but it's the start of strengthening.
+It's not much, but it's the beginning of strengthening.
 It's brain muscle.

 2. A two-minute break, doing nothing

 Watching two minutes go by on a stopwatch.
 Without thinking.
 Without touching anything.
-Two minutes of apparent boredom... that actually recharge your nervous system.
+Two minutes of apparent boredom... which in reality recharge your nervous system.

 3. Exercise 5-4-3-2-1 (anchoring the senses)

-This brings your attention back into the present moment, away from parasitic stimuli.
+This brings your attention in the present moment, away from parasitic stimuli.

 And for children, it's even more critical

-Fabien and Major Mouvement mention a point that stuck with me: children haven't even known the world before.
-They grow up with ultra-fast cartoons, with unreal colors and frenetic shot changes.
+Fabien and Major Mouvement mention a point that struck me: children haven't even known the world before.
+They grow up with ultra-fast cartoons, unreal colors and frenetic shot changes.
 An overdose of dopamine from an early age.

-It's up to us, adults (and sometimes parents), to teach them to keep busy in a healthy way, to read, to look out the window, to create without screens.
+It's up to us adults (and sometimes parents) to teach them to keeping busy, to read, to look out the window, to create without a screen.
 Not by forbidding, but by accompanying.

 The experience of cutting everything for a month